 Royal Historical Society (RHS) The Royal Historical Society (and its predecessor body, the Camden Society) has since 1838 published editions of sources on British History.
 It is a very good collection of editions of sources and important unpublished texts for historians, with expert commentary, and many of the early volumes remain in regular use.
 The publication is on-going (two volumes per annum), and the volumes are currently published by Cambridge University Press.
 The series now comprises over 325 volumes.
 Availability of electronic text Over 325 volumes of the back list of Camden Society publications are now available on-line through Cambridge Journals Online, providing an extraordinarily rich conspectus of source material for British history as well as window on the development of historical scholarship in the English speaking world.
 A number of volumes are freely available through British History OnLine.
 Forthcoming Fifth Series volumes in 2013 - 2014 Recently published Fifth Series volumes Permissions

 Escape Google With These 12 Search Engine Alternatives - SEW As concerns over the de facto monopoly status of Google continue to grow, I'm reminded of the great philosopher Herman Cain and his infamous line "blame yourself".
 As long as "Google" is a generic phrase for Internet search, their dominant position is assured.
 That said, you can do something about it.
 There are plenty of Google alternatives and many of these players offer a better search experience, depending on your needs.
+Here are 12 alternatives to escape your reliance on Google for all things search.
 Step 1: Bing If you're a digital marketer using advanced search operators, then use Bing for these queries.
 LinkFromDomain: There are any number of tools that can give you inbound link data.
 Feed: Finds RSS or Atom feeds pertaining to the term you specify.
 Contains: Returns search results that have links to the file types that you specify.
 Near: Useful for spotting patterns.
 Step 2: Blekko If you hate spam and love slashtags, then use Blekko.
-Step 3: Boardreader If you're looking for a simple way to search forums and boards, then Boardreader is for you.
-Step 4: BuzzSumo 11.
+Step 3: Boardreader Step 4: BuzzSumo 11.
+12.